camerony/VoronCustom/V0.1_Nozzy_Probe/README.md

 ### Puncture the hotend sock with the male pin, and ensure it's touching the foil
 ![](./images/dupontpin.png)

-### Clean the nozzle tip
+### Clean the nozzle tip & bare plate
 Make sure the nozzle tip is cleaned, as it will be used as the point of contact.
+It's recommended to heat up the hotend so that any filament will be discharged and cleaned with ISO.
+Clean the bare plate with ISO and printing plate (if one is being stacked)

 ### Add/Modify printer configuration (shameless stolen from Klicky)
 ```python